tatsath/FinAILabDatasets/Docs/IEX.rst

 Historical Price and Volume for 1 Stock
 ---------------------------------------

+Outputs the OHLCV for the given ``ticker``.

 .. code:: ipython3

     history = conn.chartDF(ticker)

 Adding Time Periods or Frequency
 --------------------------------

+Changing the ``timeframe`` variable adjusts the time frame and frequency of the OHLCV data.

 .. code:: ipython3